What PR Writers REALLY Need to Know About AP Style, Revisited

 Many PR writers can also benefit from brushing up on standard grammar.
 My favorite site for general grammar advice is Mignon Fogarty’s Grammar Girl.
 Consider subscribing to Grammar Girl’s podcast through iTunes.

-Additionally, I found several websites that help my students with AP Style see my Delicious bookmarks on AP style, and I posted a Quick Guide to Associated Press Style.
+Additionally, I found several websites that help my students with AP Style see my Delicious bookmarks on AP style and other posts here that I’ve categorized with AP Style Bootcamp.

 So, PR pros and journalists, what would you add?
 What can help PR students understand what they REALLY need to know about AP style?